bitsofinfo/testssl.sh-alerts/README.md

   --debug-object-path-expr True \
   --input-dir ./input \
   --config-dir ./configs \
-  --input-filename-filter '.*_testssl_.+.json'
+  --input-filename-filter '.*_testssl_.+.json' \
+  --httpserver-port 7777 \
+  --httpserver-root-dir output/

 ```

-At this point the handler is up and running....
+At this point the handler is up and running.... the `--httpserver-root-dir` is serving
+up the files copied via the `CopyFileReactor` config in the `example-config.yaml`

 ```
-2018-11-13 21:10:15,144 - root - INFO - Monitoring for new result handler config YAML files at: ./configs 2018-11-13 21:10:15,146 - root - INFO - Monitoring for new testssl.sh result JSON files at: ./input
+2018-11-14 19:12:39,126 - root - INFO - Monitoring for new result handler config YAML files at: ./configs 2018-11-14 19:12:39,127 - root - INFO - Monitoring for new testssl.sh result JSON files at: ./input
+2018-11-14 19:12:39,127 - root - INFO - Starting HTTP server listening on: 7777 and serving up: output/
 ...
 ```